SolomonMacharia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. A script that prints out the contents of /etc/passwd file
 3. 3-twofiles, prints the contents of two files
 4. 4-lastlines, A script that prints out the last four lines of a file
+5. 5-firstlines, A script that prints out the first ten lines of a file